stijnfrishert/libLSDJ/README.md

 In this light *liblsdj* is being developed, a cross-platform and fast C utility library for interacting with the LSDJ save format (.sav), song files (.lsdsng) and more.
 The end goal is to deliver *liblsdj* with a suite of tools for working with everything LSDJ.
 Currently four such tools are included: *lsdsng-export*, *lsdsng-import*, *lsdj-mono* and *lsdj-wavetable-import*.

+LibLSDJ is open source and freely available to anyone.
+If you'd like to show your appreciation, please consider buying one of my [albums](https://4ntler.bandcamp.com) or donate money through [PayPal](https://paypal.me/4ntler).

 # Tools

 ## lsdsng-export